Minime998/obsidian-vault/uni-notes/HI209/lecture1-us-at-1865.md

   Collective identity at 1865
   - woman were held back by traditional roles
   - called a classless society
   - Protestantism was the only religion
+  - racial hierarchies